Questions & Answers

 Before we sell and vacate our property, we need to excavate the existing pet cemetery to ensure all remains are safely stored before they are relocated to our new location.

 OMHS recognizes the importance and responsibility attached to a project of this magnitude and nature and we are dedicated to managing it with the utmost care.
 To ensure the meticulous execution of this project, we have enlisted the expertise of Dr. Tracy Rogers, Associate Professor and Program Director of the Forensic Science Program, Anthropology, at the University of Toronto, along with her colleagues and students.
+The project kicked off in August of 2023.

 All other questions can be sent to shelter@omhs.ca or by calling 905-845-1551